 Richard Salano (not Solano) won the Men’s 21K in 1:09.
 The national athlete is coached by Eduardo Buenavista.
 Salano clocked 1h09.41 in 2012 and so started this year fairly consistent in his campaign for SEA Games Men’s Marathon.
 He finished ahead of a duo of Spectrum Runners Prince Joey Lee and Marc Mahinay, who made waves recently in the Weekly Relay Finals.
 Mahinay did have some comfort knowing he had improved his PB by 3 minutes from 1h15.12 to 1h12.08.

 The Marathon mens was won by Kenyan Erick Chipsiror in 2h32.11 by Arlan Arbois in 2h33.56.
 Former 2x Milo Marathon Champion and former national athlete Jesson Agravante wound up 5th.

 And WHAT ABOUT!!! unheralded Jason Padayao of Spectrum Runners while everyone else struggled and suffered much slower times than usual in the wet and not flat course conditions of the CCLEX Bridge.
 Padayao won the 5000m by nearly a whole minute in a PB of 15:49, which is not bad for an athlete who is not famous.
 Padayao hails from Dumaguete.

-An example being Emmalyn Taypin of Spectrum Runners the UAAP Champion in 10,000m who won the Womens in 20:39 (PB of 19:31.23).
+An example is Emmalyn Taypin of Spectrum Runners, the UAAP Champion in 10,000m, who won the Womens in 20:39 (PB of 19:31.23).